Acquisition of 21st Century Fox by Disney: 2019

-Disney announced on April 24, 2019 that it had canceled a number of upcoming Fox films such as Mouse Guard, News of the World (whose rights were then picked up by Universal Pictures), and an adaptation of Angie Thomas' On the Come Up (whose rights were then moved to Paramount Players), and that some projects, such as The King's Man, Fear Street, and Steven Spielberg's remake of West Side Story, were still in production.
+On April 24, Disney announced that it had canceled a number of upcoming Fox films, such as Mouse Guard, News of the World (whose rights were then picked up by Universal Pictures), and an adaptation of Angie Thomas' On the Come Up (whose rights were then moved to Paramount Players), and that some projects, such as The King's Man, Fear Street, and Steven Spielberg's remake of West Side Story, were still in production.
 On May 7, Disney announced a revised release schedule for several Disney and Fox films.
 Among the changes, several films (Artemis Fowl, Ad Astra, Spies in Disguise, The New Mutants, and Call of the Wild), were moved to later release dates.
 All the Fox Marvel films previously scheduled for release after 2019 were removed from the schedule.
-Avatar: The Way of Water was rescheduled from 2020 to a 2021 Christmas release, after which Avatar sequels will be released every other Christmas holiday release, alternating with Star Wars sequels through 2027.
+Avatar: The Way of Water was rescheduled from 2020 to a 2021 Christmas release, after which Avatar sequels would be released every other Christmas holiday release, alternating with Star Wars sequels through 2027.

-On April 25, 2019, Shannon Ryan, who was previously Fox Television chief marketing officer, was made president of marketing for ABC Entertainment and Disney Television Studios, she will report directly to Karey Burke, president of ABC Entertainment, and Craig Hunegs, president of Disney Television Studios.
+On April 25, 2019, Shannon Ryan, who was previously Fox Television chief marketing officer, was made president of marketing for ABC Entertainment and Disney Television Studios, reporting directly to Karey Burke, president of ABC Entertainment, and Craig Hunegs, president of Disney Television Studios.

-Sinclair Broadcast Group agreed on April 26, 2019 to acquire Fox Sports Networks (excluding YES Network, being sold separately to Yankee Global Enterprises) from Disney for $10 billion.
-On May 14, 2019, Disney announced it had assumed control of Hulu as part of a put/call agreement with Comcast and its 33% stake in the service.
+On April 26, Sinclair Broadcast Group agreed to acquire Fox Sports Networks (excluding YES Network, which would be sold separately to Yankee Global Enterprises) from Disney for $10 billion.
+On May 14, Disney announced it had assumed control of Hulu as part of a put/call agreement with Comcast and its 33% stake in the service.
 Comcast will continue to license NBCUniversal content and live carriage of NBCUniversal channels until late 2024 and their stake in Hulu could be sold to Disney as early as January of that year.
-In addition, both companies will fund Hulu's purchase of AT&T's 9.5% stake in Hulu.
+In addition, both companies would fund Hulu's purchase of AT&T's 9.5% stake in the namesake platform.

 Following the acquisition, Disney reorganized its television division to align various operations.
-On June 10, 2019, Disney announced that both Disney Television Studios and FX Entertainment would share the same casting division.
-On July 31, 2019, Disney reorganized Hulu's reporting structure, placing Hulu's Scripted Originals team under Walt Disney Television.
+On June 10, Disney announced that both Disney Television Studios and FX Entertainment would share the same casting division.
+On July 31, Disney reorganized Hulu's reporting structure, placing Hulu's Scripted Originals team under Walt Disney Television.
 Under the new structure, Hulu's SVP of Original Scripted Content would report directly to the chairman of Disney Television Studios and ABC Entertainment.